Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 ##### Run Steam

-To run Steam, you can use the icon from the applications menu or issuing the command `apx --dnf run steam`.
+- To run Steam, you can use the icon from the applications menu or issue the command `apx --dnf run steam`.

-If the icon doesn't appear in the applications menu, you can add it manually:
+- If the icon doesn't appear in the applications menu, you can add it manually using the following command:

 ```bash
 apx --dnf export steam